Ramprasad-Group/ML-DFT/QUICK_GUIDE.md

 ```angular2
 python ML_DFT.py
 ```
+## OUTPUT files
+If test_e and test_dos are true then the code will generate the following files
+* C_charges, H_charges, O_charges, N_charges files depending upon the type of atoms present in the structure
+* Pred_chargedensity.dat file containing the charge density of the system in the format similar to CHGCAR
+* DOS.dat and dos.png files containing the density of states of the values every 0.1 eV, after being shifted by the energy in vacuum and the DOS plot in png format, respectively.
+* OUT_DATA containing all the output data including the energy, forces, stress, VB, and CB.

 If you run into an issue or have any questions about the code, we first recommend going through the tutorials and Google Colab.
 If it does not solve your problem, please contact the authors.